andamira/devela/docs/nightly.md

 <!-- devela/docs/nightly.md -->

+This page tracks unstable Rust features relevant to devela and the `nightly_*` configuration flags used to enable them before stabilization.

+Stable Rust remains the baseline.
+Nightly support is opt-in and is used to try upcoming language and library facilities early, and to ease their adoption once they become stable.

+Entries are grouped by expected stable release when one is known.

+---

 Legend:
 - ` ` = not enabled / can't be enabled
 - `i` = not enabled (incomplete_features).